-Spring and summer in our area mean tick season.
+Spring and summer in our area mean it’s tick season.
 Even dogs and cats that spend only brief periods of time outdoors can be susceptible to ticks.
 It is very difficult to avoid your pets’ exposure to these pests, and even careful inspection after outdoor activities can fail to locate ticks on them.

 While the bites themselves cause only mild local irritation, ticks can carry several diseases that pose a serious health risk to both pets and humans.
 These include Lyme Disease, Ehrlichia, Rocky Mountain Spotted Fever, and Anaplasmosis.
 Severe tick infestation can also cause anemia.
-These diseases cannot be transited from a sick pet to humans, but humans can contract them from tick bites.
+These diseases cannot be transited from sick pets to humans, but humans can contract them from tick bites.

-Lyme Disease is caused by a spirochete (type of bacteria) carried by the very small deer tick (Ixodes scapularis).
+Lyme Disease is caused by a spirochete (a type of bacteria) carried by the very small deer tick (Ixodes scapularis).
 Once exposed to the disease, many dogs will not show any overt symptoms right away.
 If untreated, signs of arthritis (limping, joint pain) and changes in temperament may be noticed.
 Long-term illness may lead to kidney disease, as well.
 There is now a canine vaccine against Lyme disease that is available at all of our hospitals.

 Ehrlichia is caused by bacteria that infect and live within the white blood cells.
-Early signs of Ehrlichia can include listlessness, lack of appetite, enlarged lymph nodes and perhaps fever.
+Early signs of Ehrlichia can include listlessness, lack of appetite, enlarged lymph nodes, and perhaps fever.
 Most dogs that are treated in the early stages of this disease will recover fully.
 If untreated, the initial symptoms subside, and the animal may appear normal, but the bacteria is still lurking.
 This phase of the illness may last for months or even several years.
-Following this stage the disease can enter a chronic phase which may result in arthritis, a deep inflammation in the eyes, and abnormal bleeding.
+Following this stage, the disease can enter a chronic phase which may result in arthritis, deep inflammation in the eyes, and abnormal bleeding.

 Rocky Mountain Spotted Fever